-With the upcoming time changes potentially impacting our sleep schedules, we asked our sleep expert, Dr Rebecca Robbins to reveal how we can sync our circadian rhythm to reduce the chance of disrupted sleep.
-From exposure to daylight to introducing a consistent bedtime routine, Dr Robbins shares her strategies to help us adjust to the seasonal shift.
+Whether we prepare for daylight saving time, its end or plan a trip across different time zones, getting ahead of time changes is a great way to ensure our sleep does not become compromised.
+With that in mind, we asked our sleep expert, Dr Rebecca Robbins to reveal how we can adjust to the time change quicker and reduce the chance of disrupted sleep.
+From exposure to daylight to introducing a consistent bedtime routine, Dr Robbins shares her strategies to help us adjust to the shift.

-Light exposure.
-When you wake up after the time changes this March/April, get outside into the natural light as soon as possible.
+When you wake up after the time changes, get outside into the natural light as soon as possible.
 This will give your brain and internal rhythm input on the new time and its associated pattern of light and darkness.

-Sleep proof your bedroom.
 Are your pillows and bed supportive of your optimal sleep?
 Ensure that you have a mattress that is supportive of your head, neck, and spinal column at night.
-The mattress is of course the foundation of our good sleep.
+The mattress is of course the foundation of good sleep.
 An unsupportive mattress, or a mattress that retains heat, will limit the quality of your sleep.
-By ensuring these elements are refreshed, you are set up for sleep success this spring.
+By ensuring these elements are refreshed, you are set up for sleep success all year long.

-Start a bedtime routine.
 Studies have shown that spending time on a calming routine before bed helps us fall asleep quicker.
 Falling asleep does take time.
-People often think that they can switch from going a million miles an hour to sleep, instantly.
+People often think that they can switch from going a million miles an hour to sleeping instantly.
 However, it doesn’t happen that way.
 The best way to fall asleep is to build in time to relax before your target bedtime, practice meditation or mindfulness before bed to unplug from your day.
 Comfort is something we all crave as human beings.
 It is this comfort that allows us to sleep soundly at night.